lmiller1990/electic/posts/A_Simple_Vuex_From_Scratch.md

 })
 ```

-`console.log(app.$store)` should show a empty `Store` object.
+Open `index.html`, and `console.log(app.$store)` should show a empty `Store` object.

 ## Adding a reactive global state

 Now we have a global store object, let's add the state.
-First, update the `store` class to have a constructor that receives an object containing a `state` object.
+First, update the `store` class, adding a constructor that receives an object containing a `state` property.
 We will take advantage of the fact that all Vue components share the same `data` as the original Vue instance, and assign the `state` to a `$$state` variable.
-The `$$` simply represents a private variable - since Vue uses `$` to denote values attached to the prototype, I am using `$$` to simply convey this is a not part of the public API for the library.
+The `$$` simply represents a private variable - since Vue uses `$` to denote values attached to the prototype, I am using `$$` to simply convey this is a not part of the library's public API.

 ```js
 class Store {